mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 While there is no direct proof, most believe that the Zhunastus also employed psions in key roles of their political and corporate organizations.
-There is little reason to believe the Zhunastus themselves had psionic talent but both Sylea and Rhylea (then called Udmum) hosted reputable psionic clubs and university programmes.
+There is little reason to believe the Zhunastus themselves had psionic talent but both Sylea and Rhylea (then called Udmum) hosted reputable psionic clubs and university programs.
 The top psionic talents of the era were recruited by the noble families to serve as aides and spies.
 There were laws preventing unlawful telepathic and clairvoyant intrusion, which necessitated the development of counter-psionics: psions trained to detect and prosecute violations.
 Psionics gave the nobility and corporate community unprecedented advantages over their competition.
 Rumor has it that the